Fostering Green Minds through Green Schools in Bhutan

 Education has been in the world for centuries.
 However, the first modern school in Bhutan was only established in 1913 in Haa district.
 Decades later, Sherubtse College became Bhutan’s first college in 1983 with a bachelor's degree program.
 Back in 1927, the medium of instruction in Bhutanese schools for students taking the Indian Certificate of Secondary Examination (ICSE) was actually in Hindi.

-The access to modern education has changed Bhutanese lives.
+Access to modern education has changed Bhutanese lives.
 It provided youths the best chance to lead successful lives.
 Every citizen who went to school had a high chance of getting a job.
 In the olden days, teachers had to go around the villages to enroll children into school.

 Bhutan has evolved by leaps and bounds since the birth of modern education.
 There are currently hundreds of schools and colleges (both government and private ones) throughout the country.